-These policies cover the most common risks faced by foster care centers.
+These insurance policies cover the most common risks of foster care centers.

-General liability insurance covers common risks, such as a foster parent slipping on a wet floor.
-Bundle with property insurance for savings in a business owner’s policy.
+A general liability policy covers basic third-party risks, such as a foster parent slipping on a wet floor at your agency.
+Bundle it with property insurance for savings in a business owner’s policy.

-This policy, also called errors and omissions insurance (E&O), can cover expenses if your foster care center is sued for negligence, such as placing a child in unsuitable housing.
+This policy can cover expenses if your foster care center is sued for negligence, such as placing a child in unsuitable housing.
+It's also called errors and omissions insurance (E&O).

 Directors and officers insurance (D&O) protects board members against legal expenses if they are sued for a decision made on behalf of your foster care center that led to financial loss.